Samsung/tizen-docs/docs/application/vstools/tools/emulator-manager.md

 The emulator instance appears in Emulator Manager.

-If you want to view the created emulator instance details, right-click the instance and click **Detail**.
+If you want to view the created emulator instance details, right-click the instance and select **Detail**.

 > **Note**
 > To run the application faster, switch on CPU VT and GPU.
 If CPU VT is disabled, see [Increasing the Application Execution Speed](../../tizen-studio/common-tools/emulator.md#speed).
 If GPU is disabled, install the latest vendor-provided graphic driver.